July 18, 2018

 To get access to PrEP under the new FDA rules, an adolescent must be at risk for HIV.
 Factors that would make a teenager or adolescent considered at risk include having a partner who is known to be HIV-infected or having been diagnosed with other sexually transmitted diseases.

-For anyone interested in learning more about PrEP, CCHHS has PrEP clinics at four of its facilities: Ruth M. Rothstein CORE Center, Austin Health Center, Dr. Jorge Prieto Health Center and Provident Hospital.
+For anyone interested in learning more about PrEP, CCH has PrEP clinics at four of its facilities: Ruth M. Rothstein CORE Center, Austin Health Center, Dr. Jorge Prieto Health Center and Provident Hospital.

 As the largest provider of care to people living with HIV in the Midwest and one of the largest in the country, CCH also offers a variety of other services, including confidential counseling and testing for HIV and other sexually-transmitted diseases and HIV/AIDS treatment.
 Visit CORE Center’s Patient & Visitor Services for more information.